Reut212/Sniffing_SMS_Traffic/README.md

 # Sniffing_SMS_Traffic

-<div>This project include our worksheet that explain how GSM traffic can be sniffed with the HackRF One.
+<div>This project include a worksheet that explain how GSM traffic can be sniffed with the HackRF One.

 And even more specific..
 How we can identify SMS messages.</div>